 Are Ridgebacks good with other dogs and cats?
 Absolutely, provided they are socialised and introduced correctly and diligently.
 It is very important to socialise your dog with other people and animals it will have interaction with.

 Are Ridgebacks obedient and easy to train?
 Being hunting hounds a Ridgeback's inherent nature is to think for themselves and to act independently of command.
 Obedience training and socialising is ESSENTIAL (with humans and other animals) as they are such a large and powerful dog!
 They are an highly intelligent breed and will learn quickly.
 Ensure you do not do more than 10 –20 minutes training at a time, as they will quickly become bored.
 Keep it short, keep it fun and give them plenty of variety of activities.
 Being a breed totally driven by food, use their delicious treats for rewarding (positive reinforcement) and always verbally praise them when they have done a desired command/action correctly.
-Never hit a Ridgeback as they are a sensitive breed, reprimand them with a harsh voice and be firm with what your asking of them, this is most effective.
+Never hit or shout at a Ridgeback as they are a sensitive breed, reprimand them with a harsh voice and be firm with what your asking of them, this is most effective.

 What hereditary problem does this breed have and how can I ensure a healthy puppy?

-This breed can be affected with a condition called Dermoid Sinus.
-The majority of ridgebacks unknowingly CARRY DS within their bloodlines and most breeders will produce a puppy with a DS at some point..... it's becoming more and more common.
+This breed is affected with a condition called Dermoid Sinus.
+The majority of ridgebacks if not ALL unknowingly CARRY DS within their bloodlines and most breeders will produce a puppy with a DS at some point..... it's becoming more and more common.
 This is something that is not easily 'bred out' of the breed as so many ridgebacks are carriers even without knowing it, no test is available.
 This is a condition that can be detected at birth.
 If left undetected, a sinus can become a very big problem and causes a lot of pain and suffering.
 What looks like a lump, often along the dog’s neck and shoulder area (but can be on the head or tail), could be a kind of abscess which can sometimes reach into the spinal cord.
 With today's modern vet techniques when caught early this can be operated on successfully and the puppy will go on to live a perfectly normal life.
 Make sure that your puppy has been competently and regularly checked by several breed specialists for Dermoid Sinus as most vets are unable to detect these.

 Hip dysplasia is another condition.
 Hip dysplasia is when the hip bones are not fully in the sockets as they should be.
 This can sometimes cause a problem early on or can show up much later in life, it is very painful and eventually will disable them.
 Check that the parents and hopefully the grandparents of your puppy have been hip scored, and that they have a low score.
 The median score for the breed over the last 5years (as published is 7 for both hips, and the range for any one dog is 0-84.
 The hip score of the parents is printed on the puppy’s KC registration form; if it is not there the parents have not been scored.
 Breeders can come out with a variety of excuses about why they have not had their dogs checked, but since it is not expensive when you consider the price of a puppy, and can cause great distress to you the owner, as well as your dog, do not accept these excuses.